opdavies/oliverdavies.uk/source/_pages/index.md

 {% block content %}

+{% import 'macros' as macros %}

 Hi, I'm Oliver.
-I'm an Acquia-certified Drupal Triple Expert and Software Development Consultant with {{ site.yearsExperience }} years of experience.
+I'm an Acquia-certified Drupal Triple Expert and Software Development Consultant with {{ macros.yearsExperience }} years of experience.

 I'm a Drupal core contributor, module and theme maintainer, former Developer for the Drupal Association, and multiple-time DrupalCon speaker.